s183558/MLOps6_Project/README.md

 # DTU - MLOps (group 6)

-Thiss repository, mlops6_project_source, is dedicated to an MLOps project at DTU focused on implementing a Transformer model for the binary classification of disasters from tweets.
+This repository, mlops6_project_source, is dedicated to an MLOps project at DTU focused on implementing a Transformer model for the binary classification of disasters from tweets.

 Group 6: